codehugger/duotone-terminal/README.md

 # duotone-terminal
-A port of the Duotone colour schemes for the Atom editor
+An OS X terminal version of the Duotone color schemes for the Atom editor